mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 ConditionHost=|c*
 ConditionHost=|g*
 ```
-This will only run the service on nodes whose hostnames start with `c` or `g`.
+This will only run the service on nodes whose hostnames start with `c` or `g` (we don't have any `g` nodes here, but this is how you can handle multiple name types).

 ::: notes
 x